 You should store fresh raw sweet potatoes in a cool and dark place, preferably in the pantry.

 While pithy sweet potatoes are safe to eat, their quality, and therefore taste, is inferior.
 The sweet spot for storing sweet potatoes is a few degrees below room temperature – between 55° and 60°F (12.5°-15.5°C).

-After cutting the potatoes transfer them into an airtight container filled with water and put into the veggie drawer in your fridge.
-The veggies should be fine there for a few days, but it’s best to use them within 24 hours.
+After cutting the potatoes transfer them into an airtight container filled with water and put them into the veggie drawer in your fridge.
+The veggies should be fine there for 3 to 4 days, but the sooner you use them the better.

 After you have cooked the sweet potatoes, you should store them in the refrigerator.
 Give them some time (like 20 – 30 minutes) to cool off before chucking them into the fridge.

 Store them in either shallow airtight containers or freezer bags.
 The same thing goes for baked sweet potatoes – they have to be refrigerated.

 Another storage option for sweet potatoes is freezing.

 While you can freeze raw sweet potatoes, you get better results by freezing cooked ones.
 Plus they are already cooked, so you can defrost and reheat them, and they’re ready to go.

 Here’s one of the methods of freezing sweet potatoes: